Ninja Sentai Kakuranger: Gashadokuro

 Once all the Kakurangers had obtained the Shinobi Scrolls, Junior assumes his true form to battle the Super Ninja Beasts and stop them from destroying the Sealed Door.
 However, he is overpowered by them until Hakumenro intervened.
 The fact that he had to be saved by the very human whom Daimaou prizes above him drove Junior to have Hakumenro prove himself to him by killing the Kakurangers.
 But after mortally wounding Sandayuu when he aided Hakumenro in saving the Kakurangers, Junior assumes his true form and overpowered the Kakurangers at first until Sasuke receives Hikarimaru to defeat Gashadokuro.
 But Gashadokuro refuse to accept defeat and enlarges, fighting the Super Ninja Beasts once again with the laser cannon he had Yugami commission for him.
 With this new gear, he gained an attack called Crush Beam (クラッシュビーム, Kurasshu Bīmu).
 But the tables turned when the team form Kakure Daishogun, and then Super Kakure Daishogun, stripping off his gear before killing him.
 Soon after, Daimaou states that Gashadokuro was no more than a fool to think he would be his heir though vowed to avenge him nonetheless.
 The mansion Gashadokuro had occupied served as his father's base of operations before it was eventually destroyed.

 During the events of the web-exclusive anniversary special Ninja Sentai Kakuranger: Act Three - Middle-Aged Struggles, Junior is revealed to be resurrected with his secret reincarnation technique he used just before his death.
 Losing his memories of being Gashadokuro and living as a human, he had a son, Goro, with his human wife before a car accident orchestrated by Gerbera killed his wife and left him in a coma.
 Upon a grown-up Goro's awakening as Sanmoto Gorozaemon, Junior regained consciousness and all of his memories and sacrificed himself to turn his son back into a human.

-Young Noble Junior/Gashadokuro is portrayed and voiced by Kenichi Endō (遠藤 憲一, Endō Ken'ichi).